2/15/2019 Updated for HTTP-RPC 7.6

 ResultSet resultSet = statement.executeQuery();

-Parameters is not limited to queries; it can also be used for updates.
+Parameters class is not limited to queries; it can also be used for updates.

-Parameters class can be found here.
+A complete example can be found here.
 It is a simple REST service that allows a caller to search a database of pets by owner name.
-The source code for the class itself is available here.